Instructor contact information

 Your grade in STAT 216 will contain the following components.

-Lecture Quizzes (5%)
+Video/Reading Quizzes (5%)

-Activities (10%)
+Engagement (10%)

 • Activities must be completed in the Stat 216 Coursepack.
 If you prefer to complete the activity on a pdf copy using a stylus-enabled device, please speak to your instructor, and he or she will provide you with a PDF copy of the coursepack.